Para español, haga clic "LANGUAGE (IDIOMA)" en la esquina superior derecha O en el móvil, haga clic en "Menu" y luego en "LANGUAGE (IDIOMA)."

 Parent Engagement Opportunities

 The Aeries Student and Parent Portal is a service through which students and parents/guardians can access live student records, such as attendance and final grades, and for parents/guardians to complete the annual registration process online.
 Student and parent/guardian Aeries Portal accounts require an email address.
 Once your email address is entered into Aeries, either by your school or through the registration process, you will receive an email with your username and password.
 Download the free app to get started!
-The Family Resource Center offers support via phone, in person, or Zoom every Thursday from 4:00p.m-7:00p.m (effective 10/1/22) See calendar for specific dates.
+The Family Resource Center offers support via phone, in person, or Zoom every Thursday from 4:00p.m-7:00p.m.
+See calendar for specific dates.

 The Bridge to College (BTC) program by PIQE is focused on supporting students and families in the transition from high school to a college/university setting.
 BTC is 4-week program, meets once a week, 75 minute-sessions via Zoom.
 See calendar for specific dates, registration is required.